neicnordic/puhuri-web/docs/puhuri_portal/User_Guide/project_approval.md

-# User guide for approving projects and allocations
+# Projects and allocations approval process

 !!! warning
     User guide is in development.
 Early feedback is welcome, send email to ilja.livenson@ut.ee.